Tamar is seduced and raped by her half-brother Amnon.

-According to Bible from Exodus onwards there is to be no sexual relations between half-brothers and sisters.
+According to Bible from Exodus onwards, there are to be no sexual relations between half-brothers and sisters.

 Hebrew meaning of Tamar is: Palm tree.